duckdb/duckdb-web/_posts/2021-10-05-windowing.md

 where the value depends on all the values of the frame.
 Examples of such aggregates are `mode` and `quantile`, where each state may have to contain a copy of *all* the values seen so far.
-For large frames, this can be quite expensive.
+While segment trees *can* be used to implement moving versions of any combinable aggregate, this can be quite expensive for large, complex states - and this was not the original goal of the algorithm.

 To solve this problem, we use the approach from Wesley and Xu's [*Incremental Computation of Common Windowed Holistic Aggregates*](http://www.vldb.org/pvldb/vol9/p1221-wesley.pdf),